guoyuqi020/guoyuqi020.github.io/_pages/about.md

 Publications
 ------
-Please also refer to my [Google Scholar](https://scholar.google.com/citations?user=guNAr_QAAAAJ) for a complete list of my research papers.
+Please also refer to [Google Scholar](https://scholar.google.com/citations?user=guNAr_QAAAAJ) for a complete list of my research papers.

 |--------|-------------|-------|-------|
 | No. | Title | Venue | Role |